RafaelGSS/blog/priv/posts/08-diagnostics-channel-is-landed.md

 This feature is similar to [`EventEmmiter`](https://nodejs.org/api/events.html#events_class_eventemitter), however `diagnostics_channel` has less overhead than publish a string-named event to an EventEmitter has.
 More info about in **_Why use this module instead of EventEmmiter_** section.

-APM Vendors usually does `monkey-patch` of every key modules for publish information.
-In `diagnostics_channel` world, we can avoid it in favor of events.
+APM Vendors usually monkey patch every key module to capture the information which `diagnostics_channel` simply publishes as events.
+Monkey patching generally creates many additional costly closures and can be fragile so it's much safer to rely on more intentional events.

 ## Usage